hackclub/hackclub/workshops/pcb_level_2/README.md

 - Line Style: Solid
 - Layer: Edge.Cuts

+> In case you don't have a nice SVG, but do have a solid shape image, try KiCAD's Bitmap to Component converter.
+Paste the Footprint into your PCB design, Right Click > Edit Footprint, and follow the above steps.

 ### Components

 > Note: Many of the choices in this section will depend upon your outline.
 Feel free to ask for help in [#onboard-help](https://hackclub.slack.com/archives/C0593MG26TT).